ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

   - The records will be sorted by the first sorting field, in case of equality, the second sorting field is applied and so on to the third sorting field.
   - For example:
     - You can select the first sorting field to be the create date of the document, sorted descending
-    - You can select the second sorting field to be the importance (not sure for this one) of the document, sorted ascending
+    - You can select the second sorting field to be the importance of the document, sorted ascending
     - For two `Documents` with the same creation date, the importance will take over for the first that will be assigned
 - "Random":
-  - The `Documents` will randomly be assigned
+  - The `Documents` will be assigned in a random order

 ## Processing tickets